Join the team fighting for nature and prosperity for all.

 - Fellows must commit to working 40 hours per week from our office in Berkeley, California office for a minimum of 10 weeks, and receive a salary of $10.50/hour.

-- Interns must commit to working 20 hours per week from Berkeley, CA for a minimum of 10 weeks, and do not receive a salary.
+- Interns must commit to working at least 20 hours per week from Berkeley, CA for a minimum of 10 weeks, and do not receive a salary.

-All EP research projects involve a mixture of qualitative and quantitative research, including: energy and environmental analyses; historical research; investigative journalism; sociological inquiry; and political philosophy and ethics.
+All EP research projects involve a mixture of qualitative and quantitative energy research; historical research; investigative journalism; sociological inquiry; and political philosophy.

 How to Apply

-EP Fellowships and Internships are highly competitive.
-We receive 100 - 200 applicants for every position we hire.
+EP Fellowships and full-time positions are highly competitive.
 To stand out, please craft a cover letter that demonstrates your familiarity with our work, and your commitment to EP's vision and values.